neo4j/graphql/docs/rfcs/rfc-009-graphql-ui-poc.md

 A polished UI can eat up too much time.
 Implementing a custom autocomplete functionality for the query editor.
-Docs generation and presentation could be a rabbit hole.

-Spending time on building our own "Apollo Server" library that uses this UI:
+Spending too much time on building our own "Apollo Server" library that uses this UI:

 ```tsx
 import { Neo4jGraphQL }